 SPECIALTY: I enjoy working with all age groups to assist in finding and creating positive solutions to potential problems and difficulties.
 I value systemic thinking and focusing on symptom reduction of a variety of concerns utilizing strategies based in trauma-informed, cognitive behavioral, and solution-focused therapy.

-Dawn Huyge-Opsal, MS – Mental Health Practitioner - Clinical Trainee
+Dawn Huyge-Opsal, MS, LPCC – Mental Health Professional

 I earned my Master's Degree in Counseling Psychology at Bemidji State University in 2013.
-During my time with Stellher, I have provided mental health services in a variety of settings including schools, daycare, homes, and outpatient office.
-My clinical focus has been early childhood mental health with children 0-5 years as well as school age to 18 years.
-I joined the Bemidji outpatient mental health team at Stellher Counseling Services in August 2017.
+Through Stellher I have provided mental health services in a variety of settings including schools, daycare, homes, and the outpatient office.
+My clinical focus has been on early childhood mental health with children ages birth to 5 years.
+However I enjoy working with all ages from birth to adult.
+I joined the Bemidji outpatient mental health team at in August 2017.

 Nikki Bowman, MS, LAMFT – Mental Health Practitioner - Clinical Trainee